jansmolders86/mediacenterjs/README.md

 What can the music player do?
 -------------

 Once you specify the location of your music, the music will look in the specified directory for mp3 files.
-But like the movie player only two levels deep.
+The idea behind the player is that it will use the folder name and file names to index the albums provided.
+This of course, has some advantages and disadvantages, but it will mainly force you to use proper naming conventions and give you enormous freedom and transparency with what the system does and presents your files.

-If you add an image in the directory and name it  appropriatluy this image will be used by the music player.
+If you add an image in the directory and name it appropriately this image will be used by the music player.

-So if it is a single like a live recording or a mixtape, just add an image with exacly the same name as the mp3 in the same directory.
+So if it is a single like a live recording or a mixtape, just add an image with exactly the same name as the mp3 in the same directory.
 For example:

 	01 - Giorgio Moroder - Output - Brooklyn - N.Y.C.jpg